Korean Wedding Traditions

 The marathon begins 12-6 months out with those butterflies-in-stomach family meetings.
 Picture both sets of parents circling each other over premium Korean beef, discussing everything from ancestral burial sites to apartment down payments.
 These dinners establish the financial framework and social expectations that’ll govern everything from wedding hall selection to future holiday schedules.

-By the 6-3 month mark, you’ll experience eui honwee-honformal engagement ceremony, where “getting engaged” means something entirely different than posting a ring selfie.
-This isn’t champagne toasts and happy tears-it’s contract negotiation disguised as celebration.
-Gift exchanges happen with diplomatic precision: luxury watches, designer handbags, and enough premium tea to supply a small café.
-One Seoul couple discovered too late that the groom’s modest gift of traditional tea was interpreted as disrespect, leading to emergency shopping trips and profuse apologies involving imported ginseng.
+By the 6-3 month mark, you’ll experience eui hon (formal engagement ceremony), where “getting engaged” means something entirely different than posting a ring selfie.
+This isn’t champagne toasts and happy tears, it’s contract negotiation disguised as celebration.
+Gift exchanges happen with diplomatic precision: luxury watches, designer handbags, and enough premium tea to supply a small cafe.
+Some couples discover too late that a modest gift of traditional tea can be interpreted as disrespect, leading to emergency shopping trips and profuse apologies involving imported ginseng.

 Why Korean Matchmaking Works Better Than Your Dating Apps (And Your Mom Knows It)